6.9.5: Known issues and minor bugs have been fixed.

 - Added new types of parameters such as URL, email, number, phone number, date, and multiselect.

 - Regexes can now be used to validate parameters entered by a user.

 - Added support for setting installation parameters as either required or optional.

 - Optional parameters need not be set in the iparam_test_data.json file.

-The enhanced Insert text into editor window API now allows developers to add text at the beginning or end of existing content.
+The enhanced Insert text into editor window method now allows developers to add text at the beginning or end of existing content.

-The following Interface APIs were added to the Ticket Details page:
+The following Interface methods were added to the Ticket Details page:

 As part of CLI v4.1.9, added two more app locations for Freshservice apps and fixed a few minor bugs.

-The following Interface APIs were added to the Editor window:
+The following Interface methods were added to the Editor window:

-Added a new Instance API to help developers manually set the height of app instances.
+Added a new Instance method to help developers manually set the height of app instances.